-Selected indicators for the ENE should contain output indicators aligned with APPs.
+Selected indicators for the ENE should contain output indicators that are reflected in the APPs.
 The indicators must be consistent with the departments' significant spending items and priorities, and their wording must correspond with what is contained in the planning documents so that the reader can reference these documents to obtain further information, if required.